Authors Note: As explained, this is the same story in an easier to read version.

 "It's called truth serum Lionel."
 He points out coldly.

 "Yeah, well.
-I wish you'd trust me t' know all about yer operation.
-N' don't think this is me givin' yer an all time reprieve because I deserve t' know, but I guess this time at least I'm kinda glad yer didn't."
+I wish you'd trust me to know all about your operation.
+And this isn't me giving you an all time reprieve because I deserve to know, but at least this time I'm glad you didn't."

 "Yeah.
 Didn't really work out that way did it?"

 "No. And I'm sorry."
 Two firsts, I ain't never heard him say sorry neither.